 To limit time spent on specific websites:

-Android's Digital Wellbeing feature helps monitor and limit app usage.
-However, it doesn’t provide built-in website blocking.
-For more website blocking options, third-party apps are available on the Google Play store.
+Android's built-in Digital Wellbeing feature helps monitor and limit app usage, but it doesn't provide website blocking.
+The two options below cover most situations.

 Using third-party applications